Active Substance: icatibant

 Firazyr is indicated for symptomatic treatment of acute attacks of hereditary angioedema (HAE) in adults (with C1-esterase-inhibitor deficiency).

-Firazyr is used to treat the symptoms of attacks of hereditary angioedema in adults.
+Firazyr is a medicine used to treat the symptoms of attacks of hereditary angioedema in adults, adolescents and children aged over 2 years.
 Patients with angioedema have attacks of swelling that can occur anywhere in the body, such as in the face or limbs, or around the gut, causing discomfort and pain.
+Attacks of hereditary angioedema can be life threatening when they involve the throat.
 Firazyr is used in patients whose angioedema is linked to naturally low levels of a protein called ‘C1 esterase inhibitor’.

-Because the number of patients who have angioedema is low, the disease is considered ‘rare’, and Firazyr was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 17 February 2003.
+Because the number of patients with angioedema is low, the disease is considered ‘rare’, and Firazyr was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 17 February 2003.

 How is Firazyr used?

-Firazyr is given as a slow injection under the skin, preferably in the abdomen (tummy).
-The recommended dose of Firazyr is one injection.
-If symptoms continue or come back, a second injection can be given after six hours.
-If needed, treatment can be repeated for a third time after an additional six hours.
+Each pre-filled syringe of Firazyr contains 30 mg icatibant in 3 ml.
+The medicine is given by injecting it slowly under the skin, preferably in the abdomen (belly).
+The recommended dose of Firazyr in adults is one injection (3 ml).
+If symptoms continue or come back, a second injection can be given after 6 hours.
+If needed, treatment can be repeated for a third time after an additional 6 hours.
 No more than three injections should be given in any 24-hour period.

-The doctor may decide that the patient or their caregiver can administer the medicine themselves, after they have been properly trained by a healthcare professional.
+The doctor may decide that the patient or their caregiver can inject the medicine themselves, after they have been properly trained by a healthcare professional.

 How does Firazyr work?

-The CHMP decided that Firazyr’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The European Medicines Agency decided that Firazyr’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Firazyr

-The European Commission granted a marketing authorisation valid throughout the European Union for Firazyr to Shire Orphan Therapies GmbH on 11 July 2008.
-The marketing authorisation is valid for five years, after which it can be renewed.
+The European Commission granted a marketing authorisation valid throughout the European Union for Firazyr on 11 July 2008.

 For more information about treatment with Firazyr, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.